isomerpages/moe-chijstc/_theresian-education/Sexuality Education.md

 skills such as decision-making, assertiveness and negotiation to say “no” to sex and negative peer pressure.
 They also learn that the impact of STIs/HIV extends beyond themselves and involves their family.
-Abstinence and upholding family values are the key messages.
-The desired outcome of the <em>eTeens</em> programme is that students are empowered to make wise, informed and sensible decisions.</p>
+Abstinence and upholding family values are the key messages.</p>
 <p><strong>At CHIJ St. Theresa’s Convent’s, the <em>eTeens</em> programme will be implemented as follows in 2024:</strong>
 </p>
 <p><strong>&nbsp;</strong>